0xBV/0xBV/README.md

 ## Objective

 My educational journey and hands-on experience with a variety of cybersecurity tools reflect my commitment to continuous learning in the continually evolving cybersecurity field.
-My unique perspective, paired with a proactive approach to in-depth, practical learning, fuels my growth as a security professional.
+My unique perspective, paired with a proactive approach to in-depth, practical learning, fuels my growth as a technology professional.
 I strive to bring exceptional value to any team.

 ## Skills